Drasenix/openmw-enhanced-quest-log/README.md

 Go to the Script tab in the options, select Take All Enhanced and choose the shortcuts you want.

-In the game, you can now use shortcuts to quickly Take All items of a specific type.
+In the game, you can now use shortcuts to quickly Take All items of a specific type from a container.

 # Nexus Mod